Destination: Italy – Emilia-Romagna

-Emilia Romagna, made up of two geographical regions, Emilia and Romagna, crosses the Italian boot horizontally, extending between Lombardy, Veneto, Tuscany, and Umbria.
+Emilia-Romagna made up of two geographical regions, Emilia and Romagna, crosses the Italian boot horizontally, extending between Lombardy, Veneto, Tuscany, and Umbria.
 The capital of this seventh region in size is Bologna.
 Emilia-Romagna is not only an excellent region to visit for food and sea & beach lovers, but also for cyclists and walkers of every level.

 At first, Emilia belonged to the Lombard Duchy and Romagna was part of the Byzantine territory; only later the two regions were seat of the Gallic settlement named Gallia Cisalpina, then they became a Roman Senatorial province until the end of the Lombard Kingdom.

 In the ninth century Romagna passed under Papal rule and Emilia under Ducal rule; in the following two centuries these two territories were disputed during numerous battles between Guelphs (pro-Papal) and Ghibellines (pro-Ducal), until the unification of Italy.